 The Judge Could Change the Verdict

-After they jury reads their verdict, the judge could adjust the awarded amount.
+After the jury reads their verdict, the judge could adjust the awarded amount downward.
 This may occur in situations where the jury misunderstood part of the trial, and/or their decision is not reasonable.
-This will happen before you leave the courtroom.
-After the judge accepts the jury verdict and dismisses the case, changes will not be made.
-However, there is a chance for appeal.

 There Might Be “Damage Caps” In Your State